MCPI-Revival/minecraft-pi-reborn/docs/API.md

   * Output: `entity_type_id`

 [^1]: If the ID is `-1`, it will match all entities.
+[^2]: RaspberryJuice only implements the `player.*` versions of these commands.
-[^2]: The API normally applies an offset to all coordinates, these commands use the raw data.
+[^3]: The API normally applies an offset to all coordinates, these commands use the raw data.